treeben77/discord-oauth2.py/docs/source/client.rst

    .. method:: refresh_token(refresh_token)

-      Converts a refresh token into a new `AccessToken`.
+      Converts a refresh token into a new :class:`discordoauth2.AccessToken`.
 You should store the refresh token and access token, so you can renew the access token when it expires.

       :param str refresh_token: The refresh token, can be found from :attr:`discordoauth2.AccessToken.refresh_token`